timgrossmann/SecurityCAT/README.md

-# security_thesis
-Conent and PoC of my security testing automation thesis
+# Automated security and policy testing for cloud applications - Thesis & PoC